mandritsara/bako/index.md

 > - Official malagasy words are denoted with the superscript *off*, and *tsm* for tsimihety.

+> - Each lesson has an appendix with supplementary material containing grammar or cultural insights that are aimed at complementing the main text.

 ## Introductory lessons (7 in total)

 > - [lesson 1a - GREETINGS + *pronouns and question words*](https://mandritsara.github.io/bako/introduction/introlesson1agreetings.pdf)